GJAShaw/sandwich/README.md

 `sandwich`

-The terminal output is a list, which may not seem to be in any particular order (although see "design" below), of valid sandwich sudoku runs between the 1 and the 9.
+The terminal output is a list, which may not seem to be in any particular order (although see "design" below), of valid digit runs between the 1 and the 9.
 Each line of output comprises

 1. the set of digits in the run
 2. the number of digits in the set